MullaAhmed/RunAwayML/README.md

 # Project RunAwayML

 Welcome to the **Project RunAwayML** GitHub repository!
-This repository is intented to host a collection of interesting AI applications in the form of easy-to-use Jupyter Notebook (`.ipynb`) files and Google Colab links.
+This repository is intended to host a collection of interesting AI applications in the form of easy-to-use Jupyter Notebook (`.ipynb`) files and Google Colab links.
 The aim of this project is to provide accessible and user-friendly AI applications that anyone can explore and utilize.

 ## About